lib1001/My-Coding-Portfolio/README.md

 In this application, the links in the navigation bar, and "my work" and "contact me" sections are all functional.
 More wil be included under My Work as time goes on.

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

 ![Deployed Website](images\lib1001.github.io_My-Coding-Portfolio_.png)

 ## License